bullno1/bullno1.github.io/_posts/2025-09-16-jiting-a-stack-machine.md

 This is another optimization that has great effects.
 It requires a lot more effort than the call optimization.
-However, the JIT'ed code can now takes advantage of a register machine.
+However, the JIT'ed code can now takes advantage of a register machine a bit better.

 # Other optimizations